CalyCherkaoui/lifestyle_capstone/README.md

 ## Dependencies:

-Additional Gems and dependencies used in this web application:
+Iportant Gems and dependencies used in this web application:

 <table>
   <tr>